varunprabhakar268/CBS/README.md

 Introduction
 ----
 This is a console application for AIMS.
-To know more about MGNREGA, click on the link below. https://docs.google.com/document/d/1uYiBGuXl1rxp36zle6d2NupgONPciq7UcSFTuvQuhHo/edit
+To know more about AIMS, click on the link below. https://docs.google.com/document/d/1uYiBGuXl1rxp36zle6d2NupgONPciq7UcSFTuvQuhHo/edit

 ### Credentials